Huikan/linkup-test/README.md

 - Frontend: A web client interacts with a Flask REST API.
 - Backend:
     - Flask communicates with Qdrant for vector search.
     - A background job fetches and processes RSS feeds.
-I used RSS feed source that allows incrementally sniffer the latest news.
+I used RSS feed source that allows to incrementally sniff the latest news.
 The only drawback is no rss for full archive available for both sites.
 - Storage: Qdrant stores vector embeddings and metadata.

 ### To run the project